 Here Is What You Need To Do Next

-If you’re an action taker—and are since you’re reading The Weekly Whisper—here’s what I encourage you to do next:
+If you’re an action taker—and are since you’re reading this—here’s what I encourage you to do next:

-- I want you to brainstorm the excuses you’ve been making and/or accepting as to why you can’t do what you want to do.
+- Brainstorm the excuses you’ve been making and/or accepting as to why you can’t do what you want to do.

 - Burn the paper.

-- Contact me for help or leave a comment below letting us all know how it feels to be free of non-productive, bullshit excuses.
+- Contact me and let me know how it feels to be free of non-productive, bullshit excuses.

 - Finally, if you haven’t subscribed to The Weekly Whisper, please do that now.
 I’ve got a new issue coming soon, and if you’re not subscribed, you may miss it.
 And trust me, you don’t want to miss this one.
 It may be the best one yet.